djblets/djblets/docs/djblets/guides/registries/writing-registries.rst

 ~~~~~~~~~~~~~~~~~~

 Suppose we wanted to retrieve each item from the registry in the order it was
 registered in.
-We can do that by keeping a list that contains the :py:fn:`id`
+We can do that by keeping a list that contains the :py:func:`id`
 of each registered item.
 Then, instead of iterating through the registry in the
 default order, we can iterate through in the order the items were registered.